klis87/redux-requests/docusaurus/docs/drivers/using-drivers.md

 ## How to use drivers

 You must use at least one driver.
-You can choose one of provided driver by this library or write your own.
+You can choose one of provided drivers by this library or write your own.
 Let's assume we pick `fetch` driver.
 Install it:
 ```bash
 $ npm install @redux-requests/fetch